⚡ DONGFENG 007 · 200kW

 "A proper EV that did the family road trip without drama — fast charging, real range, and a cabin that kept everyone happy the whole way up."

-The 73.48kWh LFP (lithium iron phosphate) chemistry means you can charge to 100% every day without worrying about long-term battery health — a key practical advantage over NMC packs for frequent road trippers.
+Charge to 100% every day without worrying about long-term battery health — a key advantage over NMC packs for frequent road trippers.

-The 007's fastback roofline doesn't sacrifice the boot — 452L expands to over 1,000L with the rear seats folded flat, making it more practical than most EVs in this class for family luggage.
+452L boot expands to over 1,000L with rear seats folded — more practical than most EVs in this class for family luggage.

-The premium audio system turns long highway stretches into a proper listening session.
-Enough speakers to embarrass many home theatre setups, and it shows on the open road to PD.
+Turns long highway stretches into a proper listening session.
+Enough speakers to embarrass many home theatre setups.

-More than a party trick — on the night drive back from Port Dickson, the cabin glow takes on a genuinely calming character.
-Small detail, real impact over a long journey.
+On the night drive back from Port Dickson, the cabin glow takes on a genuinely calming character.
+Small detail, real impact.

-The Dongfeng 007 is the flagship from China state-owned automaker Dongfeng — a fastback liftback positioned deliberately at the premium end of the EV spectrum.
-In Singapore, it comes in three variants, with the 200kW rear-wheel drive variant sitting in the sweet spot: enough performance to feel effortless on the highway, a 73.48kWh LFP battery that delivers real-world range confidence, and a cabin spec that doesn't feel like a compromise to get the price down.
-It's the variant we spent quality family road trip time in, and the one that makes the most sense for the Singapore-to-Malaysia use case.
+The Dongfeng 007 is the flagship from China's state-owned Dongfeng — a fastback liftback positioned deliberately at the premium end of the EV spectrum.
+The 200kW rear-wheel drive variant is the sweet spot: enough performance to feel effortless on the highway, a 73.48kWh LFP battery that delivers real-world range confidence, and a cabin spec that doesn't feel like a compromise to get the price down.

 The 007 200kW in the metal — a fastback silhouette that stands out in any car park.
 Photo: Cars&TechSG

-Standing at 1,465mm tall, the 007 sits lower than most family SUVs — a deliberate choice that reinforces the fastback character and reduces aerodynamic drag on the highway.
-The drag coefficient sits at 0.209 Cd, which is genuinely impressive for a five-door liftback of this size, and you feel it at highway speeds where the car simply slices through the air without fighting the wind.
-The Mystic Purple colour of our test car drew consistent second looks in rest area car parks on the way to PD — subtle enough to be tasteful, distinctive enough to stand out.
+Standing at 1,465mm tall, the 007 sits lower than most family SUVs — a deliberate choice that reinforces the fastback character and reduces aerodynamic drag.
+The drag coefficient sits at 0.209 Cd, genuinely impressive for a five-door liftback of this size.

 Purposeful front design with tight DRL signature; four-pot brake calipers signal the 007 means business underneath.
 Photo: Cars&TechSG

 The 19-speaker audio system was the unexpected highlight of the drive north.
-On the straight stretches of the North-South Expressway, with the family settled in and a playlist running, the cabin's acoustic envelope genuinely impressed.
-This is a system that holds its own against much more expensive European alternatives, and on a road trip where you'll spend hours inside the car, that matters more than most spec sheets suggest.
+On the straight stretches of the North-South Expressway, with the family settled in and a playlist running, the cabin's acoustic envelope genuinely impressed — a system that holds its own against much more expensive European alternatives.

-On previous road trips in other EVs, CarPlay dropouts mid-navigation remain an irritating but common occurrence.
-In the 007, it connected on the first attempt before we'd left Singapore and stayed connected through the entire journey.
-In 2025, this should be standard — but it still isn't everywhere.
+It connected on the first attempt before we'd left Singapore and stayed connected through the entire journey.
+In 2026, this should be standard — but it still isn't everywhere.

-Materials feel solid throughout — not aspirational in the way a European premium brand would describe itself, but genuinely well-assembled with panel fits and surfaces that hold up under scrutiny.
-The ventilated seats on the higher variants were appreciated by the time we hit the warmer Malaysian climate, keeping everyone comfortable without over-relying on the air conditioning.
-The 32-colour ambient lighting is more than a party trick — it takes on a genuinely calming character during night drives back, when the highway stretches long and quiet.
+Materials feel solid throughout — genuinely well-assembled with panel fits and surfaces that hold up under scrutiny.
+Ventilated seats were appreciated in the warmer Malaysian climate, and the 32-colour ambient lighting takes on a genuinely calming character on night drives back.

 Dashboard with digital rear-view mirror integration; the 15.6-inch touchscreen is sharp, responsive, and well-placed.
 Photo: Cars&TechSG